 Budget Hotel: The White Hart offers cosy en-suite pub rooms and friendly service, with breakfast served each morning and food able to be purchased from the pub at any time.
 It’s located right by the cathedral.
 Click here for more information.

-Mid-Range Hotel: The Jury’s Inn is in prime location near Exeter Cathedral in the city centre.
+Mid-Range Hotel: The Jury’s Inn is in a prime location near Exeter Cathedral in the city centre.
 Bedrooms are modern and stylish, with brilliant white bedlinen and colourful furniture.
 There is a restaurant and bar on site.
 Click here for more information.

 Luxury: Headweir Mill House Hotel is located, as the name suggests, in a converted mill house.
-This 200 year old property is a short walk from Exeter Quay and Exeter Cathedral (up a short but steep road).
+This 200 year old property is a short walk from Exeter quay and Exeter Cathedral (up a short but steep road).
 The rooms are boutique-style, with sophisticated coloured scheme and a fusion of period and modern decor.
 Enjoy a restaurant and bar on site.
 Click here to read more.

 How to Get Around Exeter

 - Exeter is a small city, and it’s very walkable.
 There are buses connecting some areas of the city, and there is a hill from the Quayside area to the Cathedral.